Optimizing the Checkout Journey

 Phase 3:

-Testing for the summer event promotion, the breakdown section and new sales messaging.
-Also introducing the ability to change colors for the cart backgrounds for events.
+Testing for the summer event promotion with a sales breakdown in the bottom bar and new sales messaging, along with the ability to change cart colors for the events.

 Phase 4+: